Every year, there are certain times when you can sign up for Medicare coverage or make changes to the coverage you already have.

 If you make changes to your Medicare coverage during the annual open enrollment, your old coverage will end and your new coverage will start on January 1 of the following year.

-This means if you make a change on November 3, 2021, that change will take effect on January 1, 2022.
+This means if you made a change on November 3, 2021, that change will take effect on January 1, 2022.

 If you sign up for Medicare Part A and Medicare Part B during your initial enrollment period’s first 3 months, your coverage will start on the first day of your birthday month.